 When I entered the mindnow world, I was introduced to the concept of flexible working hours and got to know that remote work is extremely popular here.
 Trust is the foundation of success at mindnow – and it’s built from day one.
 The colleagues and the management believe in you even though they’ve never seen you before.
 Nobody is breathing down your neck and checking every move you make.
 Instead, you are encouraged to work independently and be your own boss.
 On my first day, I also learned that mistakes are allowed here.
 In fact, making mistakes is how you grow.

 I believe I’m here at the beginning of a brilliant success story, a big thing we are creating together with positive thoughts and great aspirations.
-As mindnow’s HR and culture manager for our three offices in Switzerland, Serbia and Ukraine, I see it as my mission to continue working on this kind and warm onboarding process, so our new teammates can get the assistance and advice they need.
+As mindnow’s HR and culture manager for our three offices in Switzerland, Serbia, and Ukraine, I see it as my mission to continue working on this kind and warm onboarding process, so our new teammates can get the assistance and advice they need.
 It is of the utmost importance for new colleagues to feel welcome and not get overwhelmed with new information, especially when they are onboarded remotely.
-Working from home is our future, but we must not forget that we are still people who need a human connection and a friendly guidance which supports all aspects of Together Everyone Achieves More (TEAM).
+Working from home is our future, but we must not forget that we are still people who need a human connection and friendly guidance that supports all aspects of Together Everyone Achieves More (TEAM).